-> Related modules: Opportunities and risks-Is it rational to live in hazard-prone areas?
+- Related modules: Opportunities and risks-Is it rational to live in hazard-prone areas? - > Key point of fieldwork/topic: Factors affecting the perception of typhoons and storm surges

-$\triangleright$ Key point of fieldwork/topic: • Date: (Weekday/ Public holiday) • Weather condition: • Time: • Field site: Is Is the above planning appropriate for the fieldwork?
+• Date: ( Weekday/ Public holiday ) • Weather condition: • Time: Field site: Is the above planning appropriate for the fieldwork?